ZencypherSolutions/semaphore-stellar-sdk/CONTRIBUTING_GUIDE.md

 #

-5. **Push fork:** Push to your fork and submit a pull request on our `dev` branch.
+5. **Push fork:** Push to your fork and submit a pull request on our `main` branch.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

 - Push your changes to your forked repository:
     ```bash